coco11563/RDFToCSV/README.md

 but can't convert the OWL part or semantic part

-any problem and friendly help, please feel free to contact me
+any problems you found and any needs of friendly you seek, please feel free to contact me

 coco11563@yeah.net